codesyntax/CodeSkel/README.rst

   A dexterity based package template based on the ZopeSkel provided one but some additions based on archeytype template from ZopeSkel

+cs_django_project
+  A Django project skeleton

+cs_django_buildout
+  A Django buildout skeleton, with gunicorn and supervisor configuration and also with a project in src folder

 Local commands
 ---------------